zigbeer/zcl-packet/README.md

 <a name="API_frame"></a>
 ### .frame(frameCntl, manufCode, seqNum, cmd, zclPayload)

-Generates a buffer containing a ZCL command packet.
+Generates a raw buffer of ZCL command packet.

 **Arguments:**